-MiLOC Group Limited (the 'Group) was incorporated in the Cayman Islands on 10 February 2010.
+CRUSHMETRIC Group Limited (the 'Group) was incorporated in the Cayman Islands on 10 February 2010.
 Its registered office is the R&H Trust Co., Limited, One Capital Place, George Town, P.O.
 Box 897, Cayman Islands.
-The nature of the Group's operations and its principal activities are to act as the holding company of a group engaged in (i) the provision of TCM healthcare services, including consultations and TCM therapies, through a network of clinics in Hong Kong, and (ii) the sale and distribution of TCM healthcare and skincare products through wholesale outlets and TCM clinics, the Group's retail store in Hong Kong and other non-related TCM retail outlets, as well as directly to customers through MiLOC's online store.
+The nature of the Group's operations and its principal activities are to act as the holding company of a group engaged in(i) design and production that integrates shape changing technology ("CRUSH") into catalogue of products that is designed and invented by the artist and co-founder of CRUSHMETRIC Limited, Noah Deledda. (ii) the sale and distribution of the CRUSHMETRIC products through online and offline channels worldwide.

-MiLOC Group Limited is listed on the Aquis Growth Market (AQSE) in the UK and is a group limited by shares.
+CRUSHMETRIC Group Limited is listed on the Aquis Growth Market (AQSE) in the UK and is a group limited by shares.

-The annual non-statutory group financial statements for the members were approved by the Board of Directors and authorised for issue on 29 July 2022 and are authorised to be signed on its behalf.
+The annual non-statutory group financial statements for the members were approved by the Board of Directors and authorised for issue on 10 July 2023 and are authorised to be signed on its behalf.

-The financial information contained in thesefinancial statements for the members is presented in Hong Kong Dollars ("HK\$") and it is the functional currency of the Group.
+The financial information contained in these financial statements for the members is presented in Hong Kong Dollars ("HK\$") and it is the functional currency of the Group.